Cornelius Steenwyk

 Other spellings of his name include Cornelis Steenwijck, Cornelius Steenwyk, and Van Steenwyk.

+Nominal governor of Acadia

 He also briefly served as governor of the Dutch West India Company's paper claim over New Holland (Acadia) in 1676, although his only attempt to actually assert Dutch control over the territory was rebuffed at Fort Pentagouet by three war ships from Boston.
 The Dutch colonial claim over Acadia was surrendered in 1678 by the Treaties of Nijmegen.

+Inventory of his estate

 An inventory of his estate ordered July 20, 1686 ran 14 pages and totaled £4,382 (New York pounds), while a list of his debts ran 16 pages, and totaled £1,588, showing that Cornelis Steenwyck was one of the richest men in New York of his time.

+Legacy

 Steenwick Avenue in The Bronx is named after him.